こそあど I: This & That

 iv.
 Those blades are sharp.
 (Adjectival & Plural)

 These same words in Japanese go by the name こそあど because of how they all start with either one of these morae.
 Unlike English, they change form depending on distance of the referent and whether it is being used as a pronoun or an adjective.
-Plural forms do exist, but they don’t contrast with their plain forms by marking plurality per say.
+Plural forms do exist, but they do not contrast with their plain forms by marking plurality per se.

-First, we will look at the basic pronoun forms of the words meaning “this” and “that,” then we’ll move onto their adjectival, and then lastly onto the special plural forms.
+First, we will look at the basic pronoun forms of the words meaning “this” and “that,” then we will move onto their adjectival, and then lastly onto the special plural forms.

 Curriculum Note: The ど-series of こそあど will be touched on once we learn about question words.